PreviousView allNext

 OneRoof

 OneRoof is owned by media company NZME.
 We think it gives users less information than homes.co.nz and lacks some extra features.
 However, it still offers important details that home buyers want.
 This includes mortgage rates, price estimates, sale history, and property listings.
 Users can also read the latest property news and insights from Newstalk.
 A nice addition is the overview of suburbs.
 This section provides demographics and property data for Kiwi buyers.
-It also includes updates throughout the year, like changes in basis points influenced by the Reserve Bank of New Zealand that can impact mortgage rates.
+It also includes updates throughout the year, like changes in asis points influenced by the Reserve Bank of New Zealand that can impact mortgage rates.

 This site stands out from others because it offers more than just residential property.
 It includes commercial properties, rural land, and even businesses for sale.
 This adds variety but takes the focus away from what the site originally aimed to do.
 Like homes.co.nz, you can also sign up to watch a specific property and get updates if anything changes.